Fellow of Higer Education Academy (FHEA)

 Jenny teaches across a range of Business and Management subject areas, including tourism, event, festival theory and management, entrepreneurship and small business creation.
 She currently teaches on the following programmes:

 - BA (Hons) International Tourism & Hospitality Management

-Jenny is also a supervisor for postgraduate dissertations.
+Jenny is also a supervisor for postgraduate doctoral researchers.

 Tourism, Past, Present & Future, a level 4 programme introducing theory and the heritage of the tourism industry (Module Director)

 Tourism, Insights & Industry, a level 4 programme introducing theory and case studies that illustrate the current state of the tourism industry (Module Director).

 Event Impact, Legacy and Regeneration, a level 6 programme investigating the social, political and sustainability theory in the events and festival industry (Module Director).

 Culture, Heritage & Tourism, a level 5 programme exploring the theoretical and practical development and role of the culture and heritage sector in tourism.

 Research Methods, a level 5 programme covering both quantitative and qualitative research methods.